BiankGG/CarWash-Shop/README.md

 npm express
 nom dotenv
 npm cors
-npm react-hot-toast(Add beautiful notifications to your React app with react-hot-toast) npm bcrypt npm i jsonwebtoken npm i cookie-parser/// cookie parser middleware function using the given secret and options npm axios
+npm react-hot-toast (Add beautiful notifications to your React app with react-hot-toast) npm bcrypt npm i jsonwebtoken npm nodemon npm i cookie-parser/// cookie parser middleware function using the given secret and options npm axios npm install -D tailwindcss

 Project Title: CarWash Shop - Car Washing Service with Subscription

 Description: CarWash Shop is an application offering on-demand car washing services as well as monthly subscriptions.
 The app allows users to request car washes from any location at designated car wash centers.
-Additionally, users can opt for a monthly subscription that provides benefits such as unlimited washes, discounts on additional services, or priority in bookings.
+Additionally, users can opt for a monthly subscription that provides benefits such as unlimited washes, discounts on additional services.

 Mid-Fi Wireframe:

 Home Page:
     Application Logo ✅
     Navigation Menu (Home, Services, Subscriptions, Contact, Login/Register) Information section about services

 Registration/Login ✅
     Form to complete for login with Email and password.
     Button to submit for login or registration.